ingolia-lab/turbidostat/analysis/online/README.md

 data-logger:~ tstat$ ssh-add
 Enter passphrase for /Users/tstat/.ssh/id_rsa:
 Identity added: /Users/tstat/.ssh/id_rsa (/Users/tstat/.ssh/id_rsa)
-data-logger:~ tstat$ ~/scripts/copy-run.sh
+data-logger:~ tstat$ cd runs
-ZZZ
+data-logger:runs tstat$ ~/scripts/sync-runs.sh
 ```

 #### Automatically analyzing turbidostat data

-The `analyze-run.sh` script runs on the "web server" computer, watches
+The `analysis-turbidostat.R` script is an R program that runs on the
-for updated data copied over from the "data logger" computer, and runs
+"web server" computer, watches for updated data copied over from the
-an analysis script.
+"data logger" computer, and analyzes the results in order to generate
+a web-accessible analysis.

 ##### Analysis configuration (just once)

-The `analyze-run.sh` script must be configured with the web-accessible
+The `analysis-turbidostat.R` script must be configured with the
-output location, writable by the user running the script, as well as
+web-accessible output location, writable by the user running the
-the path to the R analysis script itself.
-These two file paths are
+script, as well as the path to runs directory.
+These two file paths
-specified in variables at the top of the `analyze-run.sh` script.
+are specified in variables at the top of the `analysis-turbidostat.R`
+script.

 For example, if the `tstat` user's home directory is
 `/zpool/home/tstat/` and the scripts are located in the
 `turbidostat/analysis/online/` directory within their homedir:
 ```
-#!/bin/bash

-export WWWPATH="/var/www/tstat/"
-export ANALYSIS="/zpool/home/tstat/turbidostat/analysis/online/analysis-turbidostat.R"
+runbase <- "/zpool/home/tstat/runs"
+wwwpath <- "/var/www/tstat/"

 ...
 ```

-Verify the configuration of the `analyze-run.sh` script by running it
+Verify the configuration of the `analysis-turbidostat.R` script by running it
 in the foreground:
 ```
-tstat@web-server:~ > ~/turbidostat/analysis/online/analyze-run.sh ~/data/tstat-2018-01-23
+tstat@web-server:~ > R --no-save < ~/turbidostat/analysis/online/analysis-turbidostat.R
 ZZZ
 ...
 ```

-##### Automatic analysis (each experiment)
+##### Automatic analysis

-Run the `analyze-run.sh` script as an ongoing, background process on
+Run the `analysis-turbidostat.R` script as an ongoing, background process on
 the "web server" computer:
 ```
-tstat@web-server:~ > nohup ~/turbidostat/analysis/online/analyze-run.sh ~/data/tstat-2018-01-23 &
+tstat@web-server:~ > nohup ~/turbidostat/analysis/online/analysis-turbidostat.R &
 [1] 3141
 appending output to nohup.out
 tstat@web-server:~ >